opendocsg/slw-judgments-backfill/2001_SGCA_58/report.md

 40     The other point is whether, DBS, having informed Tararone of the termination of the overdraft facilities, was under a duty to further inform Tararone when the bank intended to revive the overdraft account or grant further facilities to Sogo.
 Tararone put this argument on the basis that a bank must

-disclose to a surety "unusual features" relating to a transaction and reliance was placed on Habibullah Mohamed Yousuff v Indian Bank [1999] 3 SLR 650, which was a case where the Court of Appeal granted leave to a guarantor to defend the claim in an Order 14 application.
+disclose to a surety "unusual features" relating to a transaction and reliance was placed on Habibullah Mohamed Yousuff v Indian Bank <span class="citation">[1999] 3 SLR 650</span>, which was a case where the Court of Appeal granted leave to a guarantor to defend the claim in an Order 14 application.
 Unlike the situation there, there is nothing unusual for a bank to terminate a facility and later, upon representation, to either revive the facility or offer fresh facilities.
 Indeed, such a situation clearly falls within the terms of clause 1 of the present charge.
 The situation in Habibullah Mohamed Yousuff was really quite different.

 **Judgment**